How Being Brain Damaged Felt to Me

 • Hopeless and helpless summed up how I thought about my situation.

-• When asked how my brain felt, I’d often respond with “cloudy.”
+• When asked how my brain felt, I’d often respond with the word cloudy.
 I was aware that this term didn’t adequately describe how I felt, it was simply impossible to come up with suitable words.

 • When I saw former patients who’d made a positive recovery visiting the hospital, I was convinced they could never have been as bad as I was.